Sergi095/Kies_uit_twee/README.md

 ## Getting Started

-To clone this repository you need to run the following command `git lfs clone`.
+To clone this repository you need to run the following command `git lfs clone https://github.com/Sergi095/Kies_uit_twee.git`.

 The repository includes a ZIP file that contains the experiment ready to run in JATOS.